Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 Researchers have isolated plant substances that mimic the effects of calorie restriction to help protect your mitochondria and genetic material, and to help slow premature cellular aging.

 As you age, your mitochondria suffer increasingly more damage from oxidative stresses.
-Communication between your cells breaks down largely due to the age-related decline of one of the most important coenzymes found in every cell in your body: Nicotinamide adenine dinucleotide, or NAD+.
+Communication between your cells breaks down, largely due to the age-related decline of one of the most important coenzymes found in every cell in your body: Nicotinamide adenine dinucleotide, or NAD+.

 NAD exists in two different forms: NAD+ and NADH.
 NAD+ is known as the “Molecule of Youth.”

-The higher your levels of NAD+, the better.
+NAD+ plays several crucial roles for your health, so the higher your levels of NAD+, the better.
 The more NAD+ in your cells, the more efficient your mitochondrial ATP or energy production.

 Factors That Can Make Your NAD+ Levels Plummet